-- On 16 December 2021, the Audit Committee verified that the services included in the proposal for non-audit services for the year 2022: (i) were reasonable; (ii) were permitted under the Audit Law; and (iii) were below the maximum limit provided for in Article 4.2 of Regulation (EU) No 537/2014 and Article 41.1 of the Spanish Audit Law 22/2015, as well as the more restrictive limit set by the Committee itself in the interests of prudence, at 50% of the average audit fee for the last three years.
+- On 19 December 2022, the Audit Committee verified that the services included in the proposal for non-audit services for the year 2023: (i) were reasonable; (ii) were permitted under the Audit Law; and (iii) were below the maximum limit provided for in Article 4.2 of Regulation (EU) No 537/2014 and Article 41.1 of the Spanish Audit Law 22/2015, as well as the more restrictive limit set by the Committee itself in the interests of prudence, at 50% of the average audit fee for the last three years.

-- Subsequently, on 19 December er 2022, Internal Audit presented to the A udit Committee a comparison betwe en the approved budget for i 2022 and the actual fees incurred for these services. , verifying that the estimated amounts had not been exceeded and that no una pproved services had been ar ranged.
+- Subsequently, on 18 December 2023, Internal Audit presented a comparison to the Audit Committee of the approved budget for 2023 and the actual fees incurred for these services, verifying that the estimated amounts had not been exceeded and that no unapproved services had been arranged.
+The Audit Committee was requested to approve an increase in the amount of fees related to required tax certificates and the review of interim financial information of a subsidiary, which was unanimously agreed upon.